Package io.permazen.index

 , etc.

-A composite index may be viewed as a set of tuples of indexed and target values, or as various mappings from one
+A composite index may be viewed as a set of tuples of indexed and target values, or as various mappings from one or more indexed field values to subsequent values.

-or more indexed field values to subsequent values.
-A composite index may also be viewed as a simpler index on
+A composite index may always be viewed as a simpler index on any prefix of its indexed fields; for example, see

 .